bwnkapoor/CommandLineSalesforce/README.md

       |--pageB.js
 ```

-To create a new login run
+To log-into salesforce you will need to create a user.

 ```
 rake user:new
 ```

-Here is how you would begin working on a project for a client.
+Now it's time to get to work
 ```
 mkdir my_clients_project
 cd my_clients_project